Russia regulator says BP deal may be Rosneft's last

 "We are already in talks with the TNK-BP leadership on using Rosneft's infrastructure at Vankor to transport oil from (TNK-BP'S oilfields) Suzun and Tagul," Sechin said.

-"This will allow us to bring an additional 6 million tonnes of oil to market (per year) without additional transport costs."
+"This will allow us to bring an additional 6 million metric tons of oil to market (per year) without additional transport costs."

 He said Rosneft, which is facing an increase in debt to finance the buyout at a time when it has high capital costs on new oil upstream projects and refinery upgrades, would keep dividends at 25 percent of net profit but not increase them.